strapi/strapi/docs/3.0.0-beta.x/guides/draft.md

 # Draft system

-This guide will explain how to create draft system.
-That will you manage draft, published, archive status.
+This guide will explain how to create a draft system to manage draft, published, archive statuses of your content.

 ## Introduction